A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Convergence rate of ITEM ODE

-\begin{proposition}[\cite{USM24}] Let $f \colon \RR^d \to \RR$ be a $\tilde{\mu}$-strongly convex function and $x^\star$ be its minimum.
-Then, for the solution $(x,v)$ of~\eqref{ITEM1}, the Lyapunov function $E$ defined by~\eqref{lyapuc} is non-increasing. \end{proposition} In a later section, we establish a discrete-time counterpart of this proposition.
-To highlight the correspondence between the continuous- and discrete-time analyses, we present the proof of this proposition here. \begin{proof} We show that $\dot{E}(t) \le 0$.
+In \cref{sec:convergence}, we establish a discrete-time counterpart of this lemma.
+To highlight the correspondence between the continuous- and discrete-time analyses, we present its proof here, although the argument is essentially the same as that in~\cite{USM24}.

-where the second equality follows from the updates of $\dot{x}$ and $\dot{v}$ in~\eqref{ITEM1}, the last inequality follows from the $\tilde\mu$-strong convexity of $f$. \end{proof} We obtain the best convergence rate when $\tilde{\mu} = \mu$ in~\eqref{lyapu2conv}.
-However, to guarantee the convergence of the optimal gap $f(x(t)) - f^\star$ itself, we have to compromise by taking $\tilde{\mu} = \mu - \varepsilon$ for some small $\varepsilon > 0$.
-The following convergence result demonstrates not only a linear rate but also a fast, non-asymptotic sublinear rate, which is particularly effective for small values of $t$ in problems with small $\mu$.